nullstone-io/terraform-provider-ns/website/docs/index.html.markdown

 ## Server Authentication

-This provider communicates with nullstone servers that implement Terraform Cloud compliant protocol for state backends.
+This provider communicates with Nullstone APIs using an API Key.
+To configure, set the `NULLSTONE_API_KEY` environment variable.
+Visit your [Nullstone profile](https://app.nullstone.io/profile) to create API Keys in Nullstone.

+By default, this provider will use `https://api.nullstone.io`.
+To override, set the `NULLSTONE_ADDR` environment variable.

+Nullstone implements the state backend protocol for Terraform Cloud.
-Currently, the provider will default the address to `https://api.nullstone.io`.
+This provider will default the address to `https://api.nullstone.io`.
-To override, set the environment variable `TFE_ADDRESS`.
+To override, set the `TFE_ADDRESS` environment variable.

 A nullstone API key is necessary to communicate as well.
 Set `TFE_TOKEN` to your nullstone API key.